Stationary completeness: the $N$-body short-range case: Abstract

 \section{Abstract}

 For a general class of $N$-body Schr\"odinger operators with short-range pair-potentials the wave and scattering matrices as well as the restricted wave operators are all defined at any non-threshold energy.
-In fact this holds without imposing any a priori decay condition on channel eigenstates and even for models including long-range potentials of Derezi\'nski-Enss type.
-In this paper we improve for short-range models on the known \emph{weak continuity} statements in that we show that all non-threshold energies are \emph{stationary complete}, resolving in this case a conjecture from \cite {Sk3}.
-A consequence is that the above scattering quantities depend \emph{strongly continuously} on the energy parameter at all non-threshold energies (whence not only almost everywhere as previously demonstrated).
+This holds without imposing any a priori decay condition on channel eigenstates and even for models including long-range potentials of Derezi\'nski-Enss type.
+In this paper we improve for short-range models on the known \emph{weak continuity} properties in that we show that \emph{all} non-threshold energies are \emph{stationary complete}, resolving in this case a conjecture from \cite {Sk3}.
+A consequence is that the above scattering quantities depend \emph{strongly continuously} on the energy parameter at \emph{all} non-threshold energies (improving on previously almost everywhere proven properties).
 Another consequence is that the scattering matrix is unitary at any such energy.
-As a side result we give a new and purely stationary proof of asymptotic completeness for $N$-body short-range systems.
+As a side result we obtain a new and purely stationary proof of asymptotic completeness for $N$-body short-range systems.

 \allowdisplaybreaks